Nurse, mom, devoted caregiver, wife

 We discussed the potential for common and serious side effects, including the possibility for a low white blood cell count, infections, and nausea.
 I decided to move ahead with IBRANCE, plus letrozole (an aromatase inhibitor), as my treatment plan.
 I actually allowed myself to feel some sense of hope.
 We weren’t just accepting the cancer; we were doing something to fight it.

 During those first six weeks, I visited the cancer center regularly for labs.
 My white blood cell counts, red blood cell counts, and platelets dropped, but my doctor reassured me that since I was already careful not to bring stray illnesses home to Merv, he wasn’t worried.
-I’ve also experienced other side effects, including my hair thinning as well as fatigue that can happen suddenly and be overwhelming.
-In those instances, I try to give myself a break.
-Other patients may have different experiences—not everyone responds to treatments the same way.
+I’ve also experienced other side effects, including my hair thinning and fatigue.
+Keep in mind that this was my experience—not everyone responds to treatments the same way.
 I am no longer taking IBRANCE with letrozole and am now receiving a different treatment.

 I juggled work, caring for Merv, and caring for myself for another year.
 I wanted to keep things status quo, but the emotional and physical trauma of a cancer diagnosis marked the end of a chapter for me.
 It was time for a new chapter to start.

 I have to admit—retirement is great!
 I am still caring for Merv at home, but I get help from our sons and family.
 The grandchildren come over, and I get to spend time with them.
 I make plans for tomorrow and for the future.